xinwenfu/VChat_GTER_CodeReuse/README.md

 #### Arwin
 This section will show you how we can get the address of a function using [arwin](https://github.com/xinwenfu/arwin).
 It is unlikely you will have access to the target computer to run the [arwin](https://github.com/xinwenfu/arwin) program in most scenarios, and in those cases you would need to add to the shell code a section that calls [`getProcAddress(...)`](https://marcosvalle.github.io/re/exploit/2018/10/21/windows-manual-shellcode-part2.html#:~:text=Get%20WSASocketA%20with-,GetProcAddress,-This%20step%20is).
+You could alternatively attempt to leak the PLT of the windows process.

 1) Open your Windows Virtual Machine.